About DevonAir Radio

 Nick Johnson’s team ensured that the synchronisation between the two studios—one in Exeter and one in Torbay—was flawless.
 The technology allowed presenters and producers to switch between the shared DevonAir network programming and localised content with just the touch of a button.
 The telemetry controls were designed to be intuitive, making it easy for presenters to manage the split broadcasts without needing specialised technical knowledge.
 This meant that even in a live broadcast environment, switching from DevonAir network programming to localised programming and vice versa was smooth and error-free.
 It gave presenters a great deal of control over the broadcast and allowed them to focus on the content rather than the technical complexities behind the scenes.

-For the presenters and engineers, this system was a dream to work with.
-It was simple, efficient, and reliable, allowing them to deliver highly localised content without the stress of complex operations.
 The seamless synchronisation between the two studios also meant that if a programme was being presented from Exeter, Torbay could continue to receive its own specific content, and vice versa.
 This flexibility was a huge advantage for the station, as it meant they could respond quickly to local news and events, providing timely and relevant information to each area without compromising the overall broadcast schedule.

-The ability to split programmes and advertisements was not just a technical marvel; it was a strategic advantage that allowed DevonAir to better serve its listeners and advertisers.
-By combining advanced telemetry systems with user-friendly controls, Nick Johnson’s team gave the station the tools it needed to provide highly relevant, localised content while still maintaining a unified regional presence.
-This approach helped cement DevonAir’s reputation as a forward-thinking station and set a new standard for how local radio could operate.
+The ability to split programmes and advertisements was not just a technical marvel; it was a significant strategic advantage that allowed DevonAir to better serve both its listeners and advertisers across a diverse broadcast area.
+By combining advanced telemetry systems with intuitive, user-friendly controls, Nick Johnson’s team provided the station with the flexibility and reliability needed to deliver highly relevant, localised content while still maintaining a strong and consistent regional identity.
+This enabled DevonAir to tailor advertising and selected programming to specific communities, ensuring greater audience engagement and improved value for local businesses.

 DevonAir’s First Day on Air